1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Open Education Resource (OER) Challenge Grants is sponsored by West Virginia Higher Education Policy Commission and Community and Technical College System.
-This opportunity supports mission-aligned projects and measurable outcomes.
+Open Education Resource (OER) Challenge Grants is a grant from the West Virginia Higher Education Policy Commission and Community and Technical College System that funds faculty members at West Virginia colleges and universities to develop, adopt, or adapt open education resources that replace costly traditional textbooks.

 Get alerted about grants like this